Help Aging Parents Prepare for Their Shifting Needs

 Have you talked to your aging loved ones about their financial needs in the coming years?
-According to the American Association for Long-Term Care Insurance, 68 percent of Americans ages 65 and older will eventually need long-term care, often at an exponential cost.
+According to the U.S. Administration for Community Living, Americans ages 65 and older have a 70 percent chance of needing long-term care services and support, often at an exponential cost.

 Genworth’s Cost of Care Survey found that a private room in a nursing home cost $8,821 per month in 2021, compared to $4,300 a month for care in an assisted living facility and $150 per day for services from a home health aide.

 Planning ahead for these eventual expenses can help your parents remain financially stable even if one or both of them needs skilled nursing care or other types of assistance.